xygn99b/line-of-four/README.md

-# Line of X
+# Line of Four

-'Connect 4' style terminal game
+'Connect Four' style terminal game

 ## Run / Install
 After cloning the repository, navigate to the root of it and run: